Chicken Pot Pie with Einkorn Biscuits

 Einkorn Biscuits

-• Roll dough into a final 1-inch-thick circle.
-Use your disc cutter about 2 1/4 wide by 1 1/2 inch tall to cut rounds out.
-Should have 8 biscuits.
+• Make the einkorn biscuits.
 Place biscuits on a lightly floured plate and cover with saran wrap or towel and place in the refrigerator until ready to use.

 Chicken Pot pie filling

-• To a large pot or skillet add 1 tbsp avocado oil, minced garlic, diced onion, carrot, and celery.
+• Sauté the vegetables: To a large pot or skillet add 1 tbsp avocado oil, minced garlic, diced onion, carrot, and celery.
 Sauté over medium heat for about 3-5 minutes or until the onion is slightly translucent.

-• Add shredded chicken, potatoes, chicken broth, salt, pepper, thyme, and fresh parsley.
+• Simmer the chicken pot pie filling: Add shredded chicken, potatoes, chicken broth, salt, pepper, thyme, and fresh parsley.
 Give it a stir and cook on simmer for 15-20 minutes with lid on.

-• Turn heat off, remove lid and begin making a roux by placing 3 tbsp butter in a 2-quart saucepan over medium low heat. once melted add 1/4 cup of einkorn flour and whisk until combined.
+• Make the einkorn roux: Turn heat off, remove lid and begin making a roux by placing 3 tbsp butter in a 2-quart saucepan over medium low heat. once melted add 1/4 cup of einkorn flour and whisk until combined.
 Transfer thickened roux mixture to pot pie filling and stir until well combined.
 This will thicken the filling.

-• Finally add in frozen peas and corn.
-Transfer pot pie filling to a lightly greased 9x13 baking dish.
+• Add vegetables and transfer to baking dish: Finally add in frozen peas and corn.
+Transfer pot pie filling to a lightly greased 9×13 baking dish.
 Allow the pot pie filling to cool a bit while preheating the oven to 425 degrees Fahrenheit.

-• Once the oven is preheated.
+• Add biscuits and bake: Once the oven is preheated.
 Place biscuits over top of pot pie filling (do this right before placing in the oven- you don't want your biscuits sitting on top of a warm base otherwise the biscuits will melt into the filling.
 Bake in the oven for 18-22 minutes or until biscuits are golden brown.

-• Sprinkle with fresh parsley and allow to cool for 15 minutes before serving.
+• Rest before serving: Sprinkle with fresh parsley and allow to cool for 15 minutes before serving.
 This will allow the juices to redistribute into the vegetables and set up.
 Enjoy!

 Notes